gayloo/GardenGate/Docs/LINUX.md

 ### Disclaimer about machines with low ram

-If your frosty crashes due to oom when using large mods run this;
+If your frosty crashes due to oom when installing large mods run this;
 ```
 systemctl disable --now systemd-oomd
 systemctl stop --now systemd-oomd